Tax Guide for Liquor Store Operators and Owners

 Cigarettes and Tobacco Products

-Retail sellers of cigarettes and tobacco products must have a California Cigarette and Tobacco Products Retailer's License before purchasing or selling cigarettes or tobacco products (for retail licensing purposes only, tobacco products include nicotine products that are intended for human consumption, electronic smoking or vaping devices, or any component, part, or accessory of a tobacco product) at retail.
+Cigarette and tobacco products retailers must have a California Cigarette and Tobacco Products Retailer's License before purchasing or selling cigarettes or tobacco products at retail.
+For retail licensing purposes only, tobacco products include nicotine products that are intended for human consumption, electronic smoking or vaping devices, or any component, part, or accessory.
 You must obtain this license in addition to your seller's permit.
-A retailer's license is valid for a 12-month period, is not assignable or transferrable, and must be renewed annually.
-A license fee payment is required for each retail location at initial registration and every year at the time of renewal and may not be prorated.
-See our Tax Rates – Special Taxes and Fees page for cigarette and tobacco product retailer's license fee amounts.

 - Have a valid California Cigarette and Tobacco Products Retailer's License for each location from which cigarettes or tobacco products are sold at retail.